A man, a plan, a Eurorack modular

 Finally, in an effort to truly make my rack a product of my own creation (and to save on a little bit of money), I plan to build whatever modules I can from DIY electronics kits.
 When I first began to research what was available I was surprised at how many modules could be sourced by just buying a kit and soldering the parts in myself.
 Considering the roots of modular synthesis, the DIY and experimental mentality it took on in the early years, it’s great to see the spirit is still alive and well with today’s designers and musicians.
 Sites such as Thonk.co.uk, Hexinverter.net, Synthrotek, and Synthcube offer a diverse selection of projects either as complete kits or as panel and PCBs combos (where you still have to source all the parts yourself).
 For starters, the Thonk Turing Machine, Synthrotek PWR and ECHO, 4ms Pingable Envelope Generator and Rotating Clock Divider, and a bunch of the Manhattan Analog gear are already on my wanted list.

 Though it feels like modular synths might be kind of a trendy thing right now, I’m glad I have the opportunity to take the plunge and do it in a very intentional way.
 If my plan works out and I really jive with the format then I imagine I’ll have a variety of modules in my studio for a long time (even after the current popularity wears off).
-With all of the limitations I’ve put on myself it will be necessary to get creative with my module and patching choices, but limitations help breed creative solutions, and when it comes to something new like Eurorack, I’ll take creative approaches wherever I can find them.This post was last updated .
+With all of the limitations I’ve put on myself it will be necessary to get creative with my module and patching choices, but limitations help breed creative solutions, and when it comes to something new like Eurorack, I’ll take creative approaches wherever I can find them.This page was last updated on October 14, 2014.